Donald Trump’s Postmaster General May Be Investigated For Alleged Campaign Finance Violations, Report Says

-Donald Trump’s Postmaster General Louis DeJoy is being accused of pressuring staff to donate to Republican candidates, and North Carolina Attorney General Josh Stein might launch an investigation into the claims, Raw Story reported.
+Donald Trump’s Postmaster General Louis DeJoy is being accused of breaking campaign finance law, and North Carolina Attorney General Josh Stein might launch an investigation into the claims, Raw Story reported.

 “It is against the law to directly or indirectly reimburse someone for a political contribution,” Stein tweeted on Sunday afternoon.
 “Any credible allegations of such actions merit investigation by the appropriate state and federal authorities.
 Beyond this, it would be inappropriate for me as Attorney General to comment on any specific matter at this time.”